karlprink/Fujitsu_Karl_Prink/README.md

 * **Global Exception Handling:** Uses `@ControllerAdvice` to gracefully catch business logic errors (e.g., forbidden vehicle usage due to extreme weather) and bad requests, returning standardized and readable JSON responses instead of stack traces.
 * **Containerized:** Fully Dockerized with a multi-stage build process for lightweight and efficient deployment, including persistent volume mapping for the H2 database.
 * **High Test Coverage:** Comprehensive unit and WebMvc tests using JUnit 5 and modern Mockito practices (`@MockitoBean`).
+* **Historical Weather Data Support:** Delivery fees can be calculated for past dates using the timestamp parameter.
+* **Dynamic Fee Management (CRUD):** Base fees are not hardcoded.
+They are stored in an H2 database and can be managed dynamically via a dedicated REST API without restarting the application.

 ## Tech Stack